The road back

 started to clean up the rooms and prepared breakfast.
 After breakfast, some left for school, some piled up the baked goods made during the night to deliver for sale.
 Those who stayed at

-home helped in the kitchen, sewed, went to the market with the housekeeper or accompanied the social worker to visit their friends and fellows in prison.
-They would often sit on the platform
+home helped in the kitchen, sewed, went to the market with the housekeeper or accompanied the social w

 of our pick-up truck and we went to town to look after our various businesses.
 In the afternoons, the kids would play basketball or idle in the shade.
 Later everyone would see to his or her own business, studied or loafed about town.
 In the evening, I would lie in the sand on the beach and watch the kids doing flips in the water.
 Far from the bay, the high volcano of Camiguin Island emerged out of the sea and the rays of the descending sun dyed it red.